martin-rizzo/ComfyUI-TinyBreaker/README.md

 </div>

 **ComfyUI-TinyBreaker** is a collection of custom nodes specifically designed to generate images using the TinyBreaker model.
 It's actively developed with ongoing improvements.
-Although still in progress, these nodes are functional and allow you to explore the potential of the model.
+Although still in progress, these nodes are functional and let you experiment with the model and squeeze out all its potential.

 <!--
 **TinyBreaker model**